-The Quinny has a unique fold that is one-handed and simple to do with with the push of a button on the handlebar and a new foot assist point on the frame.
+The Quinny has a unique fold that is one-handed and simple to do with the push of a button on the handlebar and a new foot assist point on the frame.
 The frame folds down and into itself, creating a smaller final package than the more common long umbrella style fold.
 This stroller auto-locks and self-stands easily.
 This makes the Yezz great for public transportation or areas where open strollers are not allowed.

 This stroller has single action brakes that are very easy to operate.
-The brake pedals are on each side near the wheels, and are color coded for easy use.
+The brake pedals are on each side near the wheels and are color coded for easy use.
 They are both press to set and release making them very sandal foot friendly.

-This minimalistic stroller has little for convenience and the missing storage bin is an example of this.
-There is a pocket on the back of the stroller that is larger than it looks and will hold enough supplies for baby for most day trips, but you may need to carry a backpack if your adventure plans are longer.
+This minimalistic stroller has little for convenience, and the missing storage bin is an example of this.
+There is a pocket on the back of the stroller that is larger than it looks and will hold enough supplies for a baby for most day trips, but you may need to carry a backpack if your adventure plans are longer.

 The canopy on the Yezz is small with a pop out visor.
-It is not the smallest in the group and will cover most of baby, but it isn't the best at protecting older children from the sun on their lower halves or from the side.
-It does not have a window and it does not adjust or move forward to block low sun or headwinds.
+It is not the smallest in the group and will cover most of the baby, but it isn't the best at protecting older children from the sun on their lower halves or from the side.
+It does not have a window, and it does not adjust or move forward to block low sun or headwinds.

 The Yezz has a 5-point harness with a nesting buckle that is easy to fit together.
 Adjusting the straps is easy, but you do need to thread the connector through the back of the stroller where the rethread is, even for simple adjustments that don't include height changes.
-Rethreading requires pushing the tab through slot in material, which is easy.
+Rethreading requires pushing the tab through a slot in the material, which is easy.

 Ease of Setup

 The Quinny is one of the easiest to assemble and took us 3:47 minutes.
-There are no tools required and it is essentially attaching the fabric to the frame with elastic loops.
+There are no tools required, and it is essentially attaching the fabric to the frame with elastic loops.

 The Quinny earned a 9 of 10 for quality.
 This stroller has an innovative design, made with quality materials that come together nicely to create a sleek stroller that moves smoothly with no flex or wobble.
 The fabric is simple and stretches over the frame with tension holding everything together and just enough give to be comfortable to sit on.
 It features polyurethane wheels with bearings that make all the difference for smooth pushing.
 While it has no bells or whistles, you will appreciate the higher end materials and the way they are all brought together.